Inshore Fishing Crystal River, FL – What to Expect in the New Year

 Fishing in Crystal River isn’t just about the environment or the techniques—it’s about the people who make the experience truly unforgettable.
 Captain Casey Russell is one such person.
 He’s been fishing since he could walk and now, he can’t get enough.
 Starting at such a young age helped develop him into a well-rounded fisherman with a deep love for the water.
 Gaining his captain’s license at the early age of 18 and holding an able-bodied seaman certification, Casey’s expertise ensures that every trip is both safe and rewarding.

-As a highly knowledgeable Crystal River fishing guide, Casey is passionate about putting people on fish and showing them a great time on the water.
+As a highly knowledgeable Crystal River fishing guide, Capt.
+Russell is passionate about putting people on fish and showing them a great time on the water.
 His dedication to his craft and the local area means that every outing is filled with insight, excitement, and, of course, plenty of fishing opportunities.

 If you’re ready to experience the best that inshore fishing in Crystal River has to offer, book your trip today with Crystal River Guide Service.
 Captain Casey Russell is ready to help you create unforgettable memories, whether you’re a seasoned fisherman or just looking for a fun and educational day on the water.
 Don’t wait—your adventure awaits!